-Perspective | Elana Meyers Taylor hasn’t competed at the Olympics yet.
-She’s already exhausted.
+Perspective | Elana Meyers Taylor planned for everything before the Olympics — except this

 “And I stayed as late as I could,” she said, “and got there as soon as I could in the morning.”

-So Nico, who turns two later this month, is part of Meyers Taylor’s medal pursuit.
+So Nico, who turns 2 later this month, is part of Meyers Taylor’s medal pursuit.
 He has traveled the world with his parents as both chased the Olympics.
 Meyers Taylor is the top-ranked athlete in monobob, a one-person-per-sled event that’s new to the Games and will kick off the bobsled competition with two runs Sunday and the final two Monday.
 She is also top-ranked driver in the two-woman sled, and that competition is later in the week.

-Prior to the Games, two medals weren’t an outlandish expectation.
+Before the Games, two medals weren’t an outlandish expectation.
 Now — even as she’s asymptomatic, even as she is out of close-contact protocols — who knows?
 In her darkest moments over the past two weeks, she had to be candid with officials from the USA Bobsled and Skeleton Federation: She needed help.

 “As an athlete, you want to be like, ‘Oh, I’m the biggest and baddest.
 I’ve got everything under control,’” she said.
 “But I think I really had to be open and honest and tell them what I was going through, tell them how hard I was struggling.”